 S-101 Association: Caution Area Association (N) (S-101 DCEG Clause 25.5)

-All instances of encoding of the S-57 Object class CTNARE and its binding attributes will be converted automatically to an instance of the S-101 Feature type Caution Area during the automated conversion process
+All instances of encoding of the S-57 Object class CTNARE and its binding attributes will be converted automatically to an instance of the S-101 Feature type Caution Area during the automated conversion process, with the following exceptions:

+CTNARE encoded to indicate discoloured water (see clause 6.5).

+CTNARE encoded to indicate a collision regulations limit (see clause 11.13.5).

+For guidance on the conversion of CTNARE encoded to indicate an area that is in dispute, see clauses 11.2.1, 11.2.4, 11.2.5 and 11.2.8.

+For guidance on the conversion of CTNARE encoded to indicate periodicity of S-57 Skin of the Earth Objects for which the corresponding S-101 Features are not part of the.Skin of the Earth, see clauses 4.6.6.2, 4.6.7.3 and 4.6.8.

 Nature of the seabed